pisa-engine/pisa/docs/source/experiments/regression-robust04.md

 ```

 ### Meta data
-To perform BM25 queries it is necessary to build an additional file containing the parameters needed to compute the score, such as the document lengths.
-The file can be built with the following command:
+To perform BM25 queries it is necessary to build an additional file containing the information needed to compute the score, such as the document lengths.
+The following command builds a metadata file with block-max structure with blocks of fixed size of 64 postings:

 ```
 /path/to/pisa/build/bin/create_wand_data -c robust04/inv.bp -b 64 -o robust04/inv.bm25.bmw -s bm25
 ```